A Survey on Video Diffusion Models: Video Understanding

-DDA~\cite{DDA} focuses on skeleton-based human action recognition.
-This method introduces diffusion-based data augmentation to obtain high-quality and diverse action sequences.
-It utilizes DDPMs~\cite{ddpm} to generate synthesized action sequences, while the generation process is accurately guided by a spatial-temporal Transformer.
-Experimental results showcase the superiority of this approach in terms of naturalness and diversity metrics.
-Moreover, it confirms the effectiveness of applying synthesized high-quality data to existing action recognition models.
+$\bullet$ \textbf{Action Recognition} DDA~\cite{DDA} enhances skeleton-based human action recognition by using diffusion-based data augmentation to generate high-quality, diverse action sequences.
+Experiments demonstrate the method's advantages in naturalness and diversity and its effectiveness when applied to existing action recognition models.